BookStackApp/BookStack/dev/docs/wysiwyg-js-api.md

 ## UI Module

-This module provides all actions related to the UI of the editor, like buttons and toolbars.
+This module provides methods related to the UI of the editor, like buttons and toolbars.

 ### Methods